Logo

 The common methods for the prevention of cyber-attacks are applicable here too.
 Let’s refresh.

-1. Awareness is key.
 As already mentioned above, awareness is foremost in countering any type of cyber-attack.
 Always remember to avoid clicking on links sent by unfamiliar accounts.
 Conduct and attend cybersecurity awareness training for your employees, which involves real-life inspired simulations.
 Do tests in your organisation by sending spear-phishing emails and check how many of your employees can effectively identify and report them.

-2. Be careful of what you post on the internet.
 Go through your social media accounts and check if you’ve provided too much personal information.
 Remove details that scammers can use against you.
 Configure your privacy settings so not everyone can see sensitive information.

-3. Use strong passwords.
 Sometimes, we tend to use variations of the same password for all social media accounts.
 This can put your accounts at a high risk since it’ll be easy to hack all your accounts if the attacker can figure out one password.
 So, use smart, unique passwords for each account.
 Passwords that have random phrases, numbers, symbols and letters are preferred.
 Also, avoid saving passwords on your personal devices.
 Use multi-factor authentication for an extra layer of protection.

-4. Keep up with the updates.
 If you receive notifications on new updates, update your system right away.
 All the major system updates will include security updates that will help protect you from common cyber-attacks.

+If a friend or any organisation emails you asking for sensitive personal information, first check if the email address is one you’ve replied to in the past.
+Keep in mind that authentic organisations will never request your usernames and passwords.
+When you receive such emails, notify your IT support team.
+Be extra careful if the mail or message creates a sense of urgency.
+If in doubt, always call up the person or organisation to verify the authenticity of the message.
 Spear-phishing causes the loss of millions every year around the globe.
 It is high time you knew what exactly spear-phishing attacks are and how you can avoid falling prey to them.
 Through awareness and safe practices, you’ll be able to protect yourself and your business.
 If you need help learning more about spear-phishing or figuring out a more effective cybersecurity plan, don’t hesitate to contact us or reach out to us at cybersecurity@computingaustralia.group.
 Computing Australia offers quick and efficient solutions for all your digital troubles.

 Jargon Buster